R:\Bau\Blog >_

 Thinking services instead of products: Inclusion > Exclusion

 While the shift from products to services – often referred to as servitization – is far from new, it remains a powerful framework for manufacturing companies and digital-first startups looking to embrace customer-centric, service-dominant business models.
-In this blog post, I explore the Inclusion Over Exclusion strategy, one of seven ways to think services instead of products.
+In this blog post, I explore the Inclusion Over Exclusion principle, one of seven ways to think services instead of products.

 5. Inclusion > Exclusion

-The Inclusion Over Exclusion strategy is about removing discriminatory, socioeconomic, cultural, linguistic, physical, or financial barriers that prevent underrepresented and historically excluded groups from fully accessing, engaging with, and benefiting from products and brands (adapted from Linares, 2021).
+The Inclusion Over Exclusion principle is about removing discriminatory, socioeconomic, cultural, linguistic, physical, or financial barriers that prevent underrepresented and historically excluded groups from fully accessing, engaging with, and benefiting from products and brands (adapted from Linares, 2021).

-The emphasis shifts from making physical products and built environments more universal or accessible to delivering supplementary services that reduce barriers and foster a sense of belonging throughout the customer journey.
-(Loosely based on Bau 2006, 2010, 2011, 2015.)
+The emphasis shifts from making physical products and built environments more universal or accessible to delivering supplementary services that reduce barriers and foster a sense of belonging throughout the customer journey (loosely based on Bau 2006, 2010, 2011, 2015).
 The thinking applies broadly to digital experiences as well, albeit with some adjustments to the terminology.

 Note: Compared to a product-centric and compliance-based approach to DEI, a genuine service design mindset pays careful attention to how experiences are envisioned, co-created, co-produced, and co-delivered across phases, moments, and touchpoints in the customer journey.